 Can I have a fire pit on my decking?

-Of course, you may have a fire pit anywhere you like, where you put it is entirely up to you.
-Whether it should be there is totally different question.
+Of course, you can have a fire pit anywhere you like.
+Where you put it is entirely up to you.
+However, whether it should be there is a different question.
 Modern gas fires or fires that use a liquid to produce flames are usually acceptable.
-These sorts of fire pits contain the flames and also the heat.
-As long as the heat transmits upwards then there shouldn’t be any issues with a hot flame coming in contact with the frame of your device.
+These types of fire pits contain the flames and the heat.
+As long as the heat transmits upwards, there shouldn’t be any issues with a hot flame coming in contact with the frame of your device.

 If, however, you have a traditional wood-burning fire pit then it’s much different.
 These tend to be housed in a steel frame quite close to the floor and will transmit extreme heat down the frame legs.
 They also transmit the heat through the bottom of the bowl as this can be very close to the decking surface.
 This is one of the causes of your fire pit melting the decking surface.